Anthem of the Seas deck plans

 Deck layouts, review of facilities, activities, amenities

-Anthem of the Seas deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by Royal Caribbean deckplan pdf (printable version).
+Anthem of the Seas deck plan review at CruiseMapper provides newest cruise deck plans (2023-2024-2025 valid floor layouts of the vessel) extracted from the officially issued by Royal Caribbean deckplan pdf (printable version).

 Each of the Anthem of the Seas cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Anthem of the Seas staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Anthem of the Seas (built 2015) is the second of the Quantum-class Royal Caribbean cruise ships (the project’s former name was “Project Sunshine”) – together with Quantum of the Seas (2014) and Ovation of the Seas (2016).
+Anthem of the Seas (2015-built, last refurbished in 2020) is the second of the Quantum-class Royal Caribbean cruise ships (the project’s former name was “Project Sunshine”) - together with Quantum of the Seas (2014) and Ovation of the Seas (2016).

 All Quantum-class "WOW ships" feature numerous unique facilities and onboard activities (never available at sea before), including:

 - the “RipCord” (located on deck 16) – the sky-diving simulator

 - the “North Star” (located on deck 15) – the above ship observation capsule for 360° ocean views

 - the “SeaPlex” (located on decks 15 and 16) – the bumper cars in the largest sports complex at sea